 AFTCO Fillet Knives have quickly become a staple in the tackle bags of all anglers.
-Whether on your camping trip filleting walleye or perch, or offshore breaking down a large tuna or swordfish, the AFTCO line of Fillet Knives are perfect for the job.
+Whether on your camping trip filleting walleye or perch, or offshore breaking down a large tuna or swordfish, the AFTCO line of fillet knives are perfect for the job.
 Now available in five models: the standard 8”, 10”, and 12” lengths, and a flex series in 7” and 9”.
 But, when you have this knife at home, how do you ensure your knife stays sharp enough to properly break down your catch?

 Do I Need To Sharpen My AFTCO Fillet Knife?

 AFTCO Fillet knives are made with Boker 4116 Stainless steel featuring a 56-58 on the Rockwell Hardness scale.
 This makes our filet knife a soft steel knife.
-Soft steel knives are often made of German Stainless steel and are perfect for flexible fillet knives cutting through small bones like an AFTCO flex filet knife.
+Soft steel knives are the result of German Stainless steel and are perfect for flexible knives cutting through small bones like an AFTCO filet knife.
 The reason you want a soft knife is to reduce micro chips in the knife when hitting rib bones or backbones in a fish.
-The soft steel's edge rolls saving the knife from breaking.
+The soft steel's edge, rolls, saving the knife from breaking.
 Because the edge rolls, it requires consistent honing.
 Honing a blade takes that rolled edge and brings it back to a straight edge, making it sharp again.
 When honing a knife, you are not sharpening the knife but rather reshaping the edge.
 We recommend honing a blade at least every day you use the knife but to ensure the sharpness, it is best to hone your AFTCO filet knife before every single large fish.
 If your knife does not get honed often, then the blade will continue to roll more and more making your knife feel dull.
 Once it is rolled too far, no amount of honing will reshape the edge, and you will have to sharpen the blade creating a new edge.
 Aside from honing though, we do recommend sharpening your AFTCO knife at least once a year, or more, if you use it very frequently.

 How To Hone a Knife